André Moreira

-André Campos Moreira (born 2 December 1995) is a Portuguese professional footballer who plays as a goalkeeper for Swiss club Grasshopper Club Zürich.
+André Campos Moreira (born 2 December 1995) is a Portuguese professional footballer who plays as a goalkeeper.

 Club career

+Early career

 Born in Ribeirão, Vila Nova de Famalicão, Moreira was a G.D.
 Ribeirão youth graduate.
-He made his senior debut for the club on 29 December 2013, coming on as a substitute for injured Paulo Cunha in a 2–3 home loss against A.D.
-Oliveirense for the Campeonato Nacional de Seniores.
+He made his senior debut for the club on 29 December 2013, coming on as a substitute for the injured Paulo Cunha in a 2–3 home loss against AD Oliveirense in the Campeonato Nacional de Seniores.

+Atlético Madrid

-In August 2014, after impressing with the Portuguese under-19 team at the 2014 UEFA European Championship, Moreira was sold to Jorge Mendes' GestiFute and signed a six-year deal with Atlético Madrid.
+In August 2014, after impressing with the Portugal under-19 team at the 2014 UEFA European Championship, Moreira was sold to Jorge Mendes' GestiFute and signed a six-year deal with Atlético Madrid.
 He was immediately loaned to Primeira Liga side Moreirense FC, making his professional debut on 28 December 2014 by starting in a 2–0 home victory over F.C.
-Arouca for that season's Taça da Liga.
+Arouca in the group stage of the Taça da Liga.

 Moreira joined C.F.
 União on 1 July 2015, in a season-long loan.
 He made his debut in the top flight on 16 August, in a 2–1 local derby defeat of C.S.
 Marítimo.

-On 3 August 2016, Moreira was loaned to fellow league club C.F.
+On 3 August 2016, Moreira was loaned to fellow top-tier club C.F.
 Os Belenenses.
 His loan was cancelled 14 days later, after the injury of Miguel Ángel Moyá.
-He only managed one bench appearance during his very brief spell with the former, in a league game at Vitória de Setúbal.
+He only managed one bench appearance during his brief stint with the former, in a league game at Vitória de Setúbal.

 Moreira split 2017–18 between S.C.
 Braga and Belenenses, only managing to appear for the latter side.
 On 1 August 2018, he signed for English Championship club Aston Villa on loan for the campaign, making his competitive debut 13 days later away against Yeovil Town in the first round of the EFL Cup and saving a penalty from Alex Fisher in a 1–0 win.

 On 23 January 2019, Moreira returned to Atlético Madrid when his spell at Villa Park was prematurely ended without one single league appearance to his credit.
-The same day, still owned by the Spaniards, he joined C.D.
+The same day, still owned by the Spaniards, he moved to C.D.
 Feirense for five months.

+B-SAD

-On 17 July 2019, after five years linked to Atlético without any appearances for them, Moreira terminated his contract and signed for Belenenses SAD on a permanent three-year deal.
+On 17 July 2019, after five years linked to Atlético without any appearances for them, Moreira terminated his contract and returned to Belenenses, signing for the renamed B-SAD on a permanent three-year deal.
+During his tenure, he played second-fiddle first to Hervé Koffi and then Stanislav Kritsyuk.

+Grasshoppers

+Moreira agreed to a two-year contract at Grasshopper Club Zürich on 22 June 2021.
+He was voted as his team's best player for the 2022–23 Swiss Super League by club fans, also being awarded Best Goalkeeper by online sports site sport.ch.

+In June 2023, Moreira left the Letzigrund following the expiration of his link.

+Al-Raed

+On 10 August 2023, Moreira joined Saudi Pro League club Al Raed FC.